preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 -----------------
 To see a list of processes that is nearing their review times, do the following:

-1. Go to a ite where a Process Library is installed.
+1. Go to a site where a Process Library is installed.
 2. Open Omnia Admin and select "Process Management" under "Site Collection".

 .. image:: process-review-process-management.png

-Then select "Review".
+Then select "Reviews".
 Here's an example of a Review list:

 .. image:: process-review-list.png